OpenCookbook/recipes/pizza_dough.md

- If you only want half, I did the math for you
+ If you only want half, I did the math for you:

 - 2 Cups flour +- 1/4 cup
 - 1/2 teaspoon sugar